isohelio/puzzles/README.md

 Partial solutions can be provided using a simple text file format, which consists of

-* a title
+* A title
 * 5 lines of 10 characters using the piece abbreviations
-* unfilled positions can be indicated with a - or _ character
+* Unfilled positions can be indicated with a - or _ character

 There are examples in the examples folder e.g.